curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

 [`IncomeType`](#income-type).
 The `Entity` and `Invoice` tags, since they're listed at the top of the transaction, propagate through and apply to both sides.
-But, the `IncomeType` tag, which has no meaning for `Accrued:` accounts, so it is applied only to the `Income:Main Org:Donations` part of the transaction.
+But, the `IncomeType` tag, which has no meaning for `Accrued:` accounts, is applied only to the `Income:Main Org:Donations` part of the transaction.

 Below you'll find detailed descriptions of all the possible tags that are